Avoiding Tree Removal Errors How to Determine If a Tree is Safe

-Trees play an important part in the environment by providing shade, fresh air and aesthetic value to our surroundings.
-However they are not all equal and some carry extra protection status, which makes it illegal to carry out any work without obtaining permission.
-If you’re considering having a tree removed, it’s essential to understand the protection status of the tree you’re considering, and what steps you’ll need to take to comply with the laws.
-The following article we’ll guide you through the process of discovering whether trees are safe and exactly what steps you will need be doing to make sure you comply with the law.
+Trees play an essential role in our environment as they provide shade, clean air and aesthetic value our surroundings.
+However, not all trees are equal and some carry an additional status of protection, making it illegal to perform any work without permission.
+If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree being considered and the steps you have to follow to be in compliance with the legal requirements.
+The following article we’ll walk you through the process of discovering whether the tree is secured and the steps you need take to be sure that you comply with the law.

-A protected tree can be subject to specific legal restrictions and it is unlawful to do works on a tree without the required permissions.
-There are two kinds of protection a tree might have: preservation orders and protection orders.
+A protected tree can be subject to specific laws and regulations, and it’s illegal to do work on a protected tree without having the appropriate permissions.
+There are two kinds of protection that trees may have - preservation and protection orders that are statutory.

-In the context of the law, trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to protect trees of significant value to the public and ensure they are not damaged or destroyed.
+As a matter of the law trees are protected under the law, and they are subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities in order to protect trees with a significant public value and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are put in place through the secretary of state for the Environment.
-Trees with preservation orders are considered to be of exceptional value and are protected from any kind of work, including the felling.
+Preservation orders are similar to TPOs , but are put in place from the Secretary of State responsible for Environment.
+The trees that are protected by preservation orders are considered to be of exceptional worth and are therefore protected from any work, including cutting down.

-To determine whether trees are protected, you will need to verify if it’s in the process of being subject to an TPO or preservation orders.
-It is done by contacting your municipal authority, and asking them to look up their records.
+To determine if trees are protected, you will need to verify if it’s in the process of being subject to an TPO or preservation order.
+This can be accomplished by contacting the local authority and asking them to search their records.

 TPO search

-To find an TPO to locate one, contact the Tree or Woodland Official at the local authority.
-They will inform you if the tree is protected.
-They’ll also be able to advise you about the next steps to take if the tree is protected.
+To find a TPO, you can contact your local Tree and Woodland Officer from your local authority, who will be able to tell you if the tree is protected.
+They’ll also be able to advise you on the next steps to take if the tree is protected.

 Preservation order search

-To search for a preservation permit, you’ll need to call secretary of state for Environment.
-They will be able to inform you whether the tree is in the protected zone and will provide the necessary information and guidance.
+In order to search for a preservation permit, you’ll need to call the Secretary of State for the Environment.
+They will be able to inform you whether the tree is protected and will provide the required information and guidelines.

 FAQs: